AntonWiklund1/buy-01/backend/README.md

 ## End-point: Get JWT from user

-This is a user with the "ROLE_USER" which is created by the DatabaseSeeder.
+This is a user with the "ROLE_CLIENT" which is created by the DatabaseSeeder.

 ### Method: POST